-- Systolic failure: When the heart muscle contracts or beats, it pumps blood out of the heart.
+- Heart failure with reduced ejection fraction (previously called systolic heart failure): When the heart muscle contracts or beats, it pumps blood out of the heart.
 In systolic failure, the left ventricle loses its ability to contract normally.
 The heart can't pump with enough force to push enough blood into circulation.

-- Diastolic failure (also called diastolic dysfunction): The heart relaxes between beats, allowing blood to fill up its chambers.
-In diastolic failure, the left ventricle loses its ability to relax normally (because the muscle has become stiff).
+- Heart failure with preserved ejection fraction (previously called diastolic heart failure): The heart relaxes between beats, allowing blood to fill up its chambers.
+In diastolic failure, the left ventricle loses its ability to relax normally and the muscle becomes stiff.
 The heart can't properly fill with blood during the resting period between each beat.

 Right-Sided Heart Failure